2sic/2sxc-docs/2sxc Docs Generator/pages/js-code/edit-form/formulas/targets-and-return.md

   .context-box-summary .browser-edit-ui { visibility: visible; }
 </style>

-These are additional infos so you understand the behavior better.
+These are additional infos about **Formula Targets** and cases where they need a special result, so you understand the behavior better.

 ## The Target